slukic0/air-quality-monitoring/MonitoringKit/Monitoring_Breakout/readme.md

 ## Instructions

-1. Install the Platfrom IO IDE extension for VS Code
+1. Install the Platform IO IDE extension for VS Code
 2. Fill in secrets & rename to secrets.h
 3. Open project using Plaform IO

 ## Libraries